-Before deciding where to rank your ad, Google chooses keywords that are likely to be the most relevant for a search and enters them into an ‘ad auction’.
-Having a high quality score is essential if you want your ad to be eligible
+Before deciding where to position your ad, Google chooses keywords that are likely to be the most relevant for a search and enters them into an ‘ad auction’.
+Having a high quality score is essential if you want your ad to be eligible.

 How does it work?

 The ad auction is a split-second auction where Google assesses how much each advertiser is bidding (max CPC- cost per click), how relevant they are (QS – quality score), and other elements such as ad extensions, which could boost their CTR (click-through rate).
 Each keyword in the auction is given a score, and the resulting rank determines who gets a higher position.

 Ad rank is the score that Google gives your ad to determine your position on the search engine results page (SERP).
 To calculate your ad rank in the auction process, Google determines your quality score and multiplies it by your maximum bid.

 As mentioned, a high QS can improve your ad rank.
 A high score means you stand a better chance of winning the auction.
 It has a further influence as it’s also used in the calculation to determine the CPC.

 So, for example, if you had an ad rank of 24 beating position 2 on 20, a QS of 8 would mean you would pay £2.51 (20/8+£0.01=£2.51).
 Whereas a quality score of 10 would mean you pay £2.01 (20/10+£0.01=£2.01).
 The higher your quality score, the more the price drops.